Skip to content

 Silent Notifications

 Notifications from hidden background agents (summarize-hook, fix-hook, mentor) are created with silent=True.
 Silent notifications are written to the JSONL file (preserving the audit trail) but excluded from the TUI unread count, bell indicator, toast, notification modal, and Telegram delivery.
+They remain visible to local inspection commands such as sase notify list.

 CLI